serle/mars-client/README.md

    framework and a good looking UI, except for the buttons which can be easily swapped out with styled div's later.

-3) I would be happy to add either Cypress, Enzyme or RTL testing as required.
-I have left the normal jest test unit testing files in the client repo to be filled out as needed.
+3) I have added Cypress test skeletons, most of which still need to be completed.